Compiling Arbitrary Single-Qubit Gates Via the Phase-Shifts of Microwave Pulses: Discussion

-On the other hand, the necessity for additional gates, either $Z_\theta$ or conjugated $X_\pi$ rotations, may suggest a preference for phase carriers in experimental settings.
-However, phase carriers and even their local equivalence classes are an extremely restricted class of gates, as proved in~\cref{sec:phase_carrier}.
+It can be argued that the necessity for additional gates, either $Z_\theta$ or $X_\pi(\phi)$ rotations, may suggest a preference for phase carriers in experimental settings.
+However, phase carriers and even their local equivalence classes are an extremely restricted class of gates, as proved in~\Cref{sec:phase_carrier}.
 Although most standard two-qubit gates such as $\iSWAP$ and $\mathrm{CZ}$ are phase carriers, there is growing interest in gates such as $\SQiSW$~\cite{mi2021information}, and even continuously parameterized two-qubit gates~\cite{abrams2020implementation,foxen2020demonstrating} for NISQ applications.
-Furthermore, novel gate schemes going beyond phase carriers such as~\cite{guo2018dephasing} are still being developed.
-It is quite commonly accepted that two-qubit gate fidelity is one of the main bottlenecks in experimental quantum computing, and so future research should be able to focus on perfecting two-qubit gates without having to worry about single-qubit gate issues such as the need for phase carrying.

 Another question that needs to be addressed is the issue of calibrating arbitrary $X$ rotations.
-One of the advantages of our three-pulse scheme is that we only need to calibrate the $X_\pi$ and $X_{\pi/2}$ pulses (only $X_{\pi/2}$ for four-pulse scheme).
+One of the advantages of our PMW-3 scheme is that we only need to calibrate the $X_\pi$ and $X_{\pi/2}$ pulses (only $X_{\pi/2}$ for PMW-4 scheme).
 However, it is not completely clear if a general $X_\sigma$ rotation really needs individual calibration.
 In~\cite{barends2014rolling}, a good number of rotation angles were calibrated using the rapid technique in~\cite{kelly2014optimal}, and it was claimed that these calibrated parameters provide an interpolation table for intermediate rotation angles.
 Although intuitive, we are not aware of such an interpolation method that can achieve fidelities comparable to that of the calibrated angles.
 The notion of geometric gates~\cite{xu2020experimental} addresses this somewhat by choosing compilation schemes which are innately robust to control parameter errors.
 However, how much this robustness affects the final gate fidelities of arbitrary single-qubit gates is still relatively unstudied.
-Such considerations directly affect the viability of the $ZXZ$ compilation scheme for phase carriers as well as our two-pulse compilation scheme for all other two-qubit gates.